Varchar vs Nvarchar in SQL Server

 Character Encoding

-• varchar: Stores character data using a single-byte character set (SBCSC).
-This means that each character is represented by a single byte.
-This is suitable for storing data in most Western languages, such as English, French, and Spanish.
+• nvarchar: Stores character data using a double-byte character set (DBCSC).
+This means that each character is represented by two bytes.
+This is suitable for storing data in languages that require more than 256 characters, such as Chinese, Japanese, and Korean.

 Storage Size

-• varchar: The maximum length is specified in bytes.
-For example, varchar(50) can store up to 50 bytes of character data.
+• nvarchar: The maximum length is specified in characters.
+For example, nvarchar(50) can store up to 50 characters, regardless of the character encoding.

 Performance Considerations